Anna Bligh: After politics

 In 2014, Bligh was appointed CEO of YWCA New South Wales, a not-for-profit organisation striving to end domestic violence and build a safer world for women and children.

 In 2017, she was made CEO of the Australian Banking Association.
-In August 2025, she retired from the role and was succeeded by the former Liberal senator and finance minister Simon Birmingham.
+In August 2025, she retired from the role and was succeeded by former Liberal senator and finance minister Simon Birmingham.

+In 2026, the National Australia Bank (NAB) announced that Bligh would be appointed to its board on 1 September pending regulatory approval.

 Personal life

 On 8 June 2013, Bligh announced that she had been diagnosed with non-Hodgkin lymphoma.

-Bligh's memoir, "Through The Wall", was published in April 2015.
+Bligh's memoir, Through The Wall, was published in April 2015.

 In 2017, Bligh was appointed a Companion of the Order of Australia for eminent service to the Parliament of Queensland, particularly as Premier, to infrastructure development and education reform, as an advocate for the role of women in public life, and to the not-for-profit sector.